UnitVectorY-Labs/authzjwtbearerinjector/README.md

 ### JWT Claims

 The fields for the `local_token_` context extensions, `LOCAL_TOKEN_` environment variables, or `local_token` values in the configuration file are included as claims in the locally signed JWT token.
 While every implementation needs the `iss`, `sub`, and `aud` fields (which are required), additional fields can be added as needed for specific implementations.

+## Limitations

+- Signing Algorithm: Only RS256 is supported for signing the JWT token.